Robert J Trulaske, Sr. College of Business

 Coursework completed with a grade of D- or better at an accredited two- or four-year institution will be accepted if the courses are appropriate equivalents of the required MU courses, and if the equivalent MU courses do not require a grade in the C range.
 Only six hours of business coursework (Accounting, Business Administration, Economics, Finance, Management and Marketing) at the 3000-level or above can be transferred for the degree requirements.
 The college does not accept developmental or vocational/technical coursework.

 Credits transferred from accredited community or junior colleges usually include general education, upper division or pre-accountancy admission requirements and unrestricted elective courses.
 The Trulaske College of Business accepts a maximum of 64 credits from a community or junior college toward the bachelor’s degree.
 When more than 64 credits have been completed, the additional courses are evaluated on a course-by-course basis for applicability to lower-level requirements.

 Students transferring to the college without an associate of arts degree will have their transcripts evaluated on a course-by-course basis and must meet the entrance requirements of the college in the same way as other MU students.
-Students transferring to the Trulaske College of Business will be required to meet the Professional EDGE requirements based on the earliest semester of continuous enrollment in college after high school graduation.
+Students transferring to the Trulaske College of Business will be required to meet the Professional EDGE requirements based on their catalog year at MU.

 Degree Core Requirements

 In addition to University general education and graduation requirements, students must meet the following requirements:

 - Students must complete a minimum of 120 credits from accredited colleges or universities for all BSBA emphasis areas except International Business, which requires 136-153 credits.
 (See separate section for international business major requirements.)
 Additionally, the joint BSAcc and the MAcc degree program requires students to complete a minimum of 150 credit hours.

 - In completing the 120 credits for graduation, students may count no more than 40 credits within their emphasis area.